How Do Land Surveys Work?

 Land Survey For New Construction

-If you are going to be getting a land loan to purchase a piece of property or take out a construction loan, the lender will probably require a land survey.
+If you are getting a land loan to purchase a piece of property or take out a construction loan, the lender will probably require a land survey.
 You can expect to pay somewhere between one thousand and two thousand dollars.

 Depending on how complex the land purchase is, there could be the need for boundary, topography, and staking services.